antirez/disque/README.md

 3. `job.id`: The job 48 chars ID.
 4. `job.state`: The job state among: `wait-repl`, `active`, `queued`, `acknowledged`.
 5. `job.replicate`: Replication factor for this job.
-5. `job.qtime`: Time at which we need to re-enqueue the job.
+5. `job.qtime`: Time at which we need to re-queue the job.

 List fields such as `.delivered` and `.confirmed` support methods like `.size` to get the number of elements.